What is mania?

 Mania is a feeling of being extremely 'high', with lots of energy and enthusiasm.
-It's different from a normal good mood, because the feelings are very intense or go on for a long time.
+It's different from a normal good mood, because the feelings are very intense and go on continuously for a long time.

 Mania can appear as part of bipolar disorder, or on its own.